silvermain/zemogaportfolio/README.md

 #Getting started
 Simple project to show a Twiteer timeline of five tweets, besides retrieve some info from a database.

+#Warning
+Be aware of Twitter policy about the number of attempts to retrieve data throughout public API

 #Prerequisites
 - MySQL Db
 - Java JDK